Find Trade Colleges

 • Diagnose and treat hearing or related disabilities under the direction of an audiologist.

-What Every Hearing Aid Specialist Should Know
+What a Hearing Aid Specialist Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.